In search of the perfect amplifier

 Headed by Angel Despotov, Analog Domain was established in early 2010 in Munich, Germany, with the intention of building audio gear that is able to reproduce recorded sound with ultimate sonic fidelity at realistic volume levels.
 Ultimate performance and unconditional reliability are two important and invariable features of all the products.

 All Analog Domain amplifiers incorporate proprietary technologies such as the Excalibur topology and DXDrive.
-Loosely quoting from the brochure: “Excalibur refers to the output stages being connected in a “common emitter” fashion rather than the popular “common collector”, also known as emitter follower, Darlington configuration and DXDrive technology makes it possible to take full advantage of the superior common emitter topology.
+Loosely quoting from the brochure: “Excalibur refers to the output stages being connected in a “common emitter” fashion rather than the popular “common collector”, also known as an emitter follower, Darlington configuration and DXDrive technology makes it possible to take full advantage of the superior common emitter topology.
 One notable advantage of the Excalibur topology is its unrestricted current delivery capability.
 The internal resistance of the circuit is essentially zero as there is no local current feedback loop in the signal path.
 There are no “difficult loads” for the Excalibur.
 The near-zero internal resistance reduces back-EMV-induced distortion when driving loudspeakers and only protection circuits limit the current output current of the M75.”

 Above: no single screw in sight: not even on the bottom!